 We aim to provide a variety of worship experiences for children.
 Currently we follow this schedule:

-Monday: Whole School worship led by Mrs Mills.
+Monday: Whole School worship.
 This worship links a specific idea to the term's theme and introduces a focus value for the week ahead.

 Tuesday: Led by a member of staff themed around the 'Roots and Fruits' resource.
 Rooting learning from the Bible and the Church year.